Rachel Leigh Wills

 I suddenly found myself working from home with my pets instead of colleagues and supervisors (which I loved).

 What I didn’t love and didn’t do well with, was the unexpected shift from clinician to clinician and administrator.
 As someone who has ADHD, I struggled to keep up with my workload.
-I began double-booking myself for clinical intakes, entering clinical data in one computer storage system but not another, and forgetting to schedule urine tests for my clients enrolled in their Intensive Outpatient Program (IOP).
+I began double-booking myself for clinical intakes, entering clinical data in one computer storage system but not another, and forgetting to schedule urine tests for my clients enrolled in their IOP.
 I also found myself exhausted at the end of my day because I had no reserve of emotional or executive functioning.
 This didn’t make for a happy or healthy marriage.

 I needed a self-imposed change!